-Homework: the kids hate it, the parents hate it.
+Homework: the kids hate it, and the parents hate it.

 And I have been thinking lately that a designated homework station might be just what we need to keep everyone organized and motivated as we head back to school.

-After doing a little looking around for homework station, I found tons and tons of fantastic ideas on how to put together some excellent homework areas in my home!
+After searching for a homework station, I found manyย fantastic ideasย for putting together some excellent homework areas in my home!

-Some homework stations are a corner of a room, and some are desks, but all look very effective at keeping all of the supplies right where you need them!
+Some homework stations areย in the corner of a room, and some are desks, but all look very effective at keepingย supplies right where you need them!

-Take a look below and see if any inspire you!
+Take a look below and see if anything inspires you!

 The kids love having all they need at their fingertips, and I love that everything is gathered in one spot.